 There is no information on whether separate biological stocks occur in New Zealand.
 Given their preferred habitat of shallow sheltered waters, and the mode of reproduction where the eggs are attached to the seafloor rather than free-floating, it is probable that localised populations occur, and possible that these may differ in some biological parameters (e.g., growth and recruitment).
+Consequently these populations may be susceptible to local depletion.

-Garfish are sometimes taken as a non-target catch in the pilchard fishery.
+Garfish are sometimes taken as a non-target catch in the pilchard fishery, but this catch is likely to be very small.
 Although the target fisheries for these two species are quite separate, it is convenient for their Fishstocks to have the same boundaries.